sal55/langs/mfeatures.md

      ref int P = nil         # Nil is the equivalent of C's NULL

-Low-level strings are zero-terminated sequences like C, but here there sequence of a char type which is distinct from a byte:
+Low-level strings are zero-terminated sequences like C, but here they're sequences of a char type which is distinct from a byte:

      ref char S
      ichar T                 # ichar is a synonym for 'ref char'

-Such strings are generally passed as 'ref char' (or ichar) types, rather than ref[]char which allows normal index.
+Such strings are generally passed as 'ref char' (or ichar) types, rather than ref[]char which allows normal indexing.

 ### Char Array Initialisation

     []char S = ('A','B','C')

 This would be a lot of work to write like this.
-C allows such an array to be initialised from "ABC", but "ABC" has the wrong type (a C quirk allows it).
+C allows such an array to be initialised from "ABC", but "ABC" has the wrong type, char\* rather than char\[\] (a C quirk allows it).
 In M, special string constants exist:

     []char S = a"ABC"             # 3-char array, non-terminated
     []char S = z"ABC"             # 4-char array, zero-terminated